 1. Education & Curriculum

 Creative institutions must embed AI literacy into programs—from art schools to writing workshops.
-Analyzing AI’s limitations and likelihoods is as important as virtuoso view or meter.
+Understanding AI’s limitations and possibilities is as critical as mastering perspective or meter.

 2. Policy and Regulation